YilunCai627/comparing-baltimore-boston-household-income/README.md

 ![](https://github.com/YilunCai627/comparing-baltimore-boston-household-income/raw/master/Charts/Racial%20Wealth%20Divide_BAL.png)

-Through the above results, we have a clearer understanding for the challenges of racial economic inequality in both cites.
-Therefore, it is necessart to identify better practices and policies that can address the racial wealth divide.
+Through the above results, we have a clearer understanding for the challenges of racial economic inequality in both cites. **Therefore, it is necessary to identify better practices and policies that can address economic performance inequality and the racial wealth divide in different cities.**

 ## Data Analysis
 Want to learn more details about data manipulation in Excel to analyze and visualize the result?
 Click [***here***](https://github.com/YilunCai627/comparing-baltimore-boston-household-income/blob/master/Data%20Manipulation.md) for a simple **step-by-step instructions**!